 You probably never thought about it too hard, but the way that you sleep has a powerful impact on your hormone balance.
 We've all heard of the Circadian Rhythm, but you may not realize that the Circadian Rhythm controls far more than your sleeping patterns.
 Your body produces the highest levels of Testosterone while you are deep in sleep.

-If you don’t reach these deepest stages of sleep, or you aren’t able to stay in deep sleep, your Testosterone Levels will start to drop.
-Getting five hours or less of sleep per night has an immediate and dramatic impact on Testosterone Production, but even getting 7 hours when your body needs eight or nine hours has a negative effect.
+If you don't reach these deepest stages of sleep, or you aren't able to stay in a deep sleep, your Testosterone Levels will start to drop.
+Getting five hours or less of sleep per night has an immediate and dramatic impact on Testosterone Production, but even getting 7 hours when your body needs eight or nine hours has an adverse effect.

 What Can I Do to Sleep Better?

 Improving your sleeping habits is one of the quickest and most immediate ways to amplify your Testosterone Production.
 Don't watch television or play on your laptop in bed.
 At night, your room should be a place dedicated to relaxation and sleep.
 When it's bedtime, make sure that your room is as dark as possible.
 The brain reacts to sunlight by causing you to stir and wake up easier.

 Make the concerted effort to establish a healthier sleep schedule.
 Every person has their own need for sleep, so just sleep until you feel fully rested.
 If you snore, there are products available which can open up your nostrils and help you breath more easily at night.
 If this doesn't help, you may suffer from sleep apnea, and getting proper treatment can vastly improve your Testosterone Production and your overall health.